esenr/blog/src/_posts/2020-12-07-bootstrap-5-beta-1.md

 Use the `state` option to generate pseudo-class variations.
 Example pseudo-classes are `:hover` and `:focus`.
 When a list of states are provided, classnames are created for that pseudo-class.
 For example, to change opacity on hover, add `state: hover` and you'll get `.opacity-hover:hover` in your compiled CSS.

 Need multiple pseudo-classes?
-Use a space-separated list of states: `state: hover focus`.
+Use a space-separated list: `state: hover focus`.

 ```scss
 $utilities: (